Why does a tooth need to be extracted?

 What is involved if the tooth must be extracted?

-Under most circumstances, the extraction can be done in the comfort of the nursing facility.
-If the resident is on blood thinners, an extraction will need to be delayed for a certain number of days before the extraction can occur.
-Some residents will need to be given antibiotics.
+Under most circumstances, the extraction can be done in the comfort of the facility.
+If the patient is on blood thinners, an extraction will need to be delayed for a certain number of days before the extraction can occur.
+Some patients will need to be given antibiotics.
 The dentist will typically numb the area with a local anesthetic prior to the extraction.

 What needs to be done once the tooth is extracted?

-What if the resident’s immune system is compromised due to receiving chemotherapy or having an organ transplant?
+What if the participant’s or resident’s immune system is compromised due to receiving chemotherapy or having an organ transplant?

 The risk of infection for a particular tooth may be reason to extract it.